Knowing how to write a good property description is vital if you want to attract buyers, fast.

 That’s why you HAVE to treat the property description as your first chance to showcase your property as the perfect home.

 How is this done?
 Simple – forget about boring, overly descriptive text and start thinking about emotions and WHY your property is such a good buy.
+Or as I like to see it: sell a home not a house.

 You cannot bore people into buying your product.
 You can only interest them in buying it.